 Myeloproliferative Neoplasms from Immunological Viewpoint

-Myeloproliferative neoplasms are three chronic BCR/ABL-negative hematological diseases with a clonal proliferation character on the level of one or more of the hematopoietic cellular component of the bone marrow, this character gathers them in a group called myeloproliferative neoplasm (MPNs) which includes essential thrombocythemia (ET), polycythemia vera (PV), and primary myelofibrosis (PMF).
-From genetic perspective and since 2005 a great breakthrough was made by identification of the JAK2V617F mutation in almost all patients with PV, later genetic mutations were also presented to be held by MPNs patients which are CALR and MPL, respective frequencies of these mutations are approximately 95%, 0%, and0%in PV, 60%, 20%, and 3%in ET, and 60%, 25%, and 7% in PMF.
-The main common morphological characters of the marrow in MPNs' patients are represented as hypercellularity, megakaryocyte proliferation, and fibrosis with variable enlarged spleen as a systemic character.
+Myeloproliferative neoplasms are three chronic BCR/ABL-negative hematological diseases with a clonal proliferation character on the level of one or more of the hematopoietic cellular component of the bone marrow.
+This characteristic places them in a group called myeloproliferative neoplasm (MPNs) which includes essential thrombocythemia (ET), polycythemia vera (PV), and primary myelofibrosis (PMF).
+From a genetic perspective, since 2005 a great breakthrough was made by the identification of the JAK2V617F mutation in almost all patients with PV, later genetic mutations were also presented to be held by MPNs patients which are CALR and MPL, respective frequencies of these mutations are approximately 95%, 0%, and0%in PV, 60%, 20%, and 3%in ET, and 60%, 25%, and 7% in PMF.
+The main common morphological characters of the marrow in MPNs' patients are represented as hypercellularity, megakaryocyte proliferation, and fibrosis with an variably enlarged spleen as a systemic character.

-The main problem with MPNs despite the fact of their low-incidence, is the big changes of quality of life and mortality of the patients, the threats come from the dangerous cardiovascular complications and thrombosis, based on these facts the global interest is shifted nowadays toward identifying and proving of the complete treatment in order to reach full cure or at least minimizing the risk and the complications.
+The main problem with MPNs, despite their low-incidence, is the big changes in the quality of life and the mortality of the patients: the threats come from the dangerous cardiovascular complications and thrombosis.
+Based on these facts, the global interest is shifted nowadays toward identifying and proving the complete treatment in order to reach a full cure, or at the very least, minimizing risk and associated complications.

-The perspectives of the MPNs as “A Human Inflammation Model for Cancer Development” being driven by chronic inflammation in a self-perpetuating vicious circle from early cancer stage ET/PV to the advanced “metastatic” stage with severe MF and egress of CD34+ cells from bone marrow niches to the circulation (metastasis to the spleen and liver and elsewhere) are several as shown above, and this sets a big treatment challenge where the traditional “watch-and-wait” strategy should be replaced by “the early intervention” concept.
-The new treatment is based on interferon-alpha2 (INF) which has the ability to induce deep molecular response with normalization of the bone marrow, also can be used as treatment JAK2V617 inhibitors which can induce partial changes in JAK2V617 gene and revert cytogenetic, the novel usage of statins is due to the proved (anti-proliferation, anti-angiogenic, proapoptotic, anti-coagulant, and anti-inflammation) effect, by concerted efforts the way is reopened to the patient to restore the normal quality of life and improve the prognosis.
+The perspectives of the MPNs as “A Human Inflammation Model for Cancer Development” are/were being driven by chronic inflammation in a self-perpetuating vicious circle from the early cancer stage ET/PV to the advanced “metastatic” stage with severe MF and egress of CD34+ cells from bone marrow niches to the circulation (metastasis to the spleen and liver and elsewhere) are several as shown above, and this sets a big treatment challenge where the traditional “watch-and-wait” strategy should be replaced by “the early intervention” concept.
+The new treatment is based on interferon-alpha2 (INF) which has the ability to induce deep molecular responses with normalization of the bone marrow.
+It can also be used as treatment JAK2V617 inhibitors which can induce partial changes in JAK2V617 gene and revert to cytogenetic, the novel usage of statins is due to the proved (anti-proliferation, anti-angiogenic, proapoptotic, anti-coagulant, and anti-inflammation) effect, by concerted efforts the way is reopened to the patient to restore the normal quality of life and improve the prognosis.

 Anton Poludněv

-Scheer (2012) divides the Polish e~Ø alternations into the two types: lexically-based and epenthetic.
-The former occur in the Pattern B roots as √żeber: żeber (GenPl) vs. żeberko (Dim).
-The latter occur in the Pattern A roots as √form: form (GenPl) vs. foremka (Dim).
+[An abrupt start…do you have a paragraph/some sentences that come before this to introduce the subject?]
+Scheer (2012) divides the Polish e~Ø alternations into two types: lexically-based and epenthetic.
+The former occur in the Pattern B roots as √żeber: żeber (GenPl) vs. żeberko (Dim), while the latter can be noticed in the Pattern A roots as √form: form (GenPl) vs. foremka (Dim).
 The GenPl structure is decisive: it shows whether a root contains the vowel /e/ lexically or not.
 As the Pattern A roots do not contain /e/ in the GenPl, they should not have one in the Dim structure, either.
 However, the opposite is true.
 Scheer (2012) concludes that /e/ of the Pattern A Dim structures is of the epenthetic nature.